Theta Kappa Omega: Peaks and valleys

-Theta Kappa Omega was at a peak between 1885 and 1905 and additional chapters were added.
-However, from 1915 through 1924, the lack of organization, poor leadership, and strict rules prevented any secret organization from expanding.
+Additional chapters were added to Theta Kappa Omega between 1885 and 1905.
+All history concerning Beta and a subsequent chapter, Gamma, was lost.
+From 1915 through 1924, the lack of organization, poor leadership, and strict rules prevented the organization from expanding.
 When the California Military Academy ruled against fraternities, the Alpha chapter was dissolved, and the Beta chapter took over the national leadership.
-A similar school ruling forced the closure of Beta, and finally Delta chapter of Columbia Military Academy became the official national headquarters.
-All history concerning Beta and a subsequent chapter, Gamma, has been hopelessly lost.
-However, it is noted that Gamma ceased to exist before 1911.

-Delta chapter was established on September 28, 1906, by Charles Shamotulski and Carl T. McPheeters at Columbia Military Academy.
-Between 1906 and 1911, little is known about the chapter.
-In 1911, William H. Riley was Grand Master of Delta, and therefore, the National President.
-The following year he transferred to Gulf Coast Military Academy where he installed Zeta chapter in October, the first fraternity in that school.
+The Delta chapter was established on September 28, 1906, by Charles Shamotulski and Carl T. McPheeters at Columbia Military Academy.
+Gamma ceased to exist before 1911.
+A school ruling against fraternities forced the closure of Beta, and finally Delta chapter of Columbia Military Academy became the official national headquarters.

-Delta is responsible for the installation of Chi and Epsilon chapters at Atlanta, Georgia and also Alpha Beta at Memphis, Tennessee.
+In 1911, William H. Riley was Grand Master of Delta and, therefore, the fraternity's national president.
+The following year, he transferred to Gulf Coast Military Academy, where he installed the Zeta chapter in October, the first fraternity in that school.
+Delta was also responsible for the installation of Chi and Epsilon chapters at Atlanta, Georgia and also Alpha Beta at Memphis, Tennessee.
 These chapters were formed in a city rather than a school, an innovation for T.K.O., selecting outstanding boys of a town rather than the usual military boarding school.

-Chi chapter was formerly Delta Tau Sigma Fraternity, a local, which was organized on February 24, 1923.
-Immediately following their petition to Delta chapter, H. Grayson Lambert Jr., Delta chapter Grand Master, and G. O. Melchor installed them into the bonds of T.K.O.
-The first Grand Master of Chi chapter was Frank M. Boston.
-Chi was admitted into the Pan Hellenic Council of Boy's High School soon after it became a chapter.
-Shortly after Chi was installed in Atlanta, Georgia; the Epsilon chapter was also founded there.
+Chi chapter was formerly Delta Tau Sigma Fraternity, a local which was organized on February 24, 1923.
+Immediately following their petition to the Delta chapter, H. Grayson Lambert Jr., Delta chapter Grand Master, and G. O. Melchor installed them into T.K.O.
+Chi, which was admitted into the Pan Hellenic Council of Boy's High School soon after it became a chapter.
+Shortly after Chi was installed in Atlanta, Georgia, the Epsilon chapter was also founded there.
 This was the first time there existed two chapters of T.K.O in the same city.

-In September 1925, Warfield Rogers, H. Grayson Lambert, Jr., Harry Rogers, Grattan Brown, Herman Jorgenson, and Julian James met in Memphis, Tennessee and decided that in the best interest of their fraternity, the national headquarters should be moved from Delta chapter of Columbia, Tennessee to Memphis, Tennessee, and that the national work of the fraternity should be carried on by a body of alumni from three or more chapters, this body of men to be known as the Grand Council.
+In September 1925, Warfield Rogers, H. Grayson Lambert, Jr., Harry Rogers, Grattan Brown, Herman Jorgenson, and Julian James met in Memphis, Tennessee and decided that in the best interest of their fraternity, the national headquarters should be moved from Delta chapter to Memphis, Tennessee, and that the national work of the fraternity should be carried on by a body of alumni from three or more chapters.
+This body of men is to be known as the Grand Council.